 The Company enters into contracts in the normal course of business with contract research organizations for its clinical trials, contract manufacturing organizations for the manufacture and supply of its clinical and commercial product needs and other vendors for other research and development and commercial activities, as well as services and products for operating purposes.
 The Company's agreements generally provide for termination with notice.
 Such agreements that are cancelable contracts are not included as purchase commitments.
 The Company has included as purchase obligations its commitments under agreements to the extent they are quantifiable and are not cancelable.
-The Company has purchase obligations of approximately \$2.3 million as of December 31, 2020.
+The Company has purchase obligations of approximately \$1.3 million as of December 31, 2021.

-Note 19.
+Note 18.
 Restructuring Charges and Other Related Charges

-The following table provides a summary of the Company's restructuring and other related charges for the years end December 31, 2020 and 2019:
+The following table provides a summary of the Company's restructuring and other related charges for the year end December 31, 2020:

-Year ended December 31, mber 31,
+Year ended December 31, 2020

-2020 2019

-Employee separation costs \$ 271,164 \$ 1,997,292
+Employee separation costs \$ 271,164

 Payment in lieu of severance 175,000

 Other restructuring costs 18,442

-\$ 464,606 \$ 1,997,292
+\$ 464,606